dcrapis/oceandao-wiki/Home.md

 ## Town Hall

-**[OceanDAO Town Hall](OceanDAO-Town-Hall)** is a regular videochat gathering among community members, open to all.
+OceanDAO Town Hall is a regular videochat gatherings among community members, open to all.
 It’s a great place to get to know the community.
 Here you can ask questions, share proposal feedback, and more.

-Town hall dates:
-1. Wed Dec 2, 2020 at 16:00 GMT
-1. Wed Dec 9, 2020 at 16:00 GMT
-1. Wed Dec 16, 2020 at 16:00 GMT
+The **[Town Hall page](OceanDAO-Town-Hall)** has more info, including dates.

 ## On OceanDAO Evolution